Exploring the Western Algarve: A Complete Guide

 Aljezur

-Aljezur is a beautiful village located in the green hills of the Algarve.
+Aljezur is a picturesque village situated in the lush hills of the Algarve.
 It is characterized by its white houses, narrow streets, and fascinating past.
 The place is endowed with the ruins of a 10th-century Moorish castle which, after climbing to the top, provides aerobic views of the countryside.
 Aljezur is also a good starting point for the few rather unspoiled beauty and lesser-known beaches, including Amoreira Beach and Arrifana Beach.

 Burgau

-Burgau is a charming fishing village; the majority of the buildings’ structure is still largely preserved in their original forms.
+Burgau is a charming fishing village; the majority of the buildings' structures are still largely preserved in their original forms.
 Having a medieval layout with narrow streets, a virgin nature, and welcoming people, Burgau is an ideal place for discovering true Portugal.
-It also has a nice beach, enclosed by impressive cliffs and ideal for swimming and sunbathing.
+It also features a lovely beach, surrounded by impressive cliffs, making it ideal for swimming and sunbathing.

 Bigger Towns in the Western Algarve